Dairy-Free Yogurts: L. Reuteri and More

 Candida can be quite a challenge, but having large amounts of good bacteria keeps Candida in check.
 We need balance, not complete extinction, and having the proper gut flora makes this a natural process.

-I have four new homemade milk yogurt recipes.
+Check out these non-dairy yogurt recipes.
 These are turning out to be some of my favorites.
 They are very satisfying to make and come with huge benefits.
-Hopefully, I will be adding more and more recipes like this.
-You'll enjoy making your own non-dairy milk and will wonder why you haven't been doing it all along.
+You'll enjoy making your own non-dairy yogurt and will wonder why you haven't been doing it all along.
 It is one thousand times better for you than store-bought versions.
 Check out all the recipes and grab you a bag of rolled oats and dried coconut, and let's begin.

 Listen To My Podcast